 telephone or email.

-3.5 We are committed to helping any people with disabilities carry cat carriers or food bags purchased on premises to the car for clients or into the clinic for an appointment.
+3.5 We are committed to helping any people with disabilities carry cat carriers, pets, or purchases to their vehicles or into the clinic.

 We are committed to welcoming people with disabilities who are accompanied by a service animal